 Finding Strength to Make Sunshine

 I was given my first Ganesha in 1998.
 I was in a women’s prayer group in Indianapolis.
 I was moving to Bellingham, Washington, and the group gave me a small bronze Ganesha at the final meeting before I left.
 The small statue had a card attached that explained, “Lord Ganesha, the elephant-headed God, was born to earth as the son of Shiva and Parvati.
 He is the remover of obstacles from our spiritual paths.
 He blesses our beginnings.
 Seeking his guidance, his devotees meditate upon the image of Lord Ganesha before starting any new venture.”
 I had never seen Ganesha before receiving my gift.
 They gave it to me to bless my journey.
-I have carried that small statue with me as I have moved, achieved, failed, started, stopped, climbed, crawled, crashed, and flown over the last 20 years.
+I have carried that small statue with me as I have moved, achieved, failed, started, stopped, climbed, crawled, crashed, and flown.

-Ganesha then arrived along our hike through the rice terraces outside of Ubud.
-We walked through a sea of green waving rice along worn gravel paths.
-The hot air was filled with a richness that I had never tasted.
+with a richness that I had never tasted.
 The blue sky.
-The bright sun.
-The gentle sound of the water in the small streams.
+The sunshine.
+The gentle sound of the water in small streams.
 I was keenly aware of the season.
 This walk would be different after the rice was harvested and the rains came.
 Beautiful, but different.
 Now, this walk was heaven.
 Artists sold their work along the path in small huts.
 The art reflected local stories and traditions.
 Texture.
 Color.
 Materials.
 The artists seemed to breathe in Bali and exhale its sweetness to the world.
 Ganesha found me on this walk.
 I saw him and knew.
 Framed in traditional Balinese wood, this Ganesha beckoned.
-This moment was perfect; Ganesha said you can carry the sunshine along your path through all your beginnings and obstacles.
-This does not have to end here.
-Maybe he said I will protect your sunshine?
-Maybe he said I will bring you more sunshine than your imagination can dream?
-Maybe he said I will give you strength to make sunshine?
+This moment was perfect.
+Ganesha said you can carry the sunshine along your path through all your beginnings and obstacles.
+He said this does not have to end here.
+He said I will honor and protect your sunshine.
+He said I will bring you more sunshine than your imagination can ever know.
 He moved me deeply.
 I spoke briefly with the artist’s wife and bought the picture.

 One Reply to “Finding Strength to Make Sunshine”